-Dry eye syndrome occurs when you do not produce enough tears (problem with tear quantity) or when the composition of tears is abnormal and cannot adequately cover the surface of the eye (problem with tear quality).
+Dry eye syndrome (dry eyes) occurs when you do not produce enough tears (problem with tear quantity) or when the composition of tears is abnormal and cannot adequately cover the surface of the eye (problem with tear quality).

 The tear film is an essential part for ensuring the overall health of the ocular surface.
 It cleanses, lubricates and nourishes the surface of the eye as well as protects the eye against infection.
 Both the quality and quantity of the tears must be maintained within certain levels to ensure a healthy ocular surface essential for good vision.